• Skip to main content

 Deficiency

-When a plant does not get enough potassium, older leaves turn pale and suffer chlorosis, and the edges start to develop burn.
+With a potassium deficiency in weed plants, older leaves turn pale and suffer chlorosis, and the edges start to develop burn.
 Stems become weaker and branch more often.
 The plant develops fewer and smaller flowers.

 Excess